Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Method

 \subsection{Preliminaries}

-A latent world model is trained to predict the future in a compact, learned latent space.
-It typically consists of three core components: an Encoder $q(z_t|o_t)$ mapping observations to latent states, a Dynamics Model $p(z_{t+1}|z_t, a_t)$, and a Reward Model $p(r_t|z_t, a_t)$.
-These are trained on real-world data.
-Once trained, they can be used for control in two primary ways:
+A latent world model predicts future states and rewards within a compact, learned representation space.
+It typically consists of three core components: an encoder $q(z_t|o_t)$ mapping observations to latent states, a forward dynamics model $p(z_{t+1}|z_t, a_t)$, and a reward model $p(r_t|z_t, a_t)$.
+Once trained, the world model acts as a surrogate environment for downstream control, conventionally utilized through online planning (e.g., the TD-MPC framework) or direct policy learning (e.g., the PWM framework).